 Here are five practical ways to prepare for a rainy wedding.

 Your venue is the best resource for making rainy wedding day plans.
 Walk through storm-related what-ifs with your venue manager and create a plan that fits seamlessly into you and your partner’s wedding vision.
+Having a backup plan is especially important if you've secured a wedding venue in Cleveland, Ohio, Seattle, Washington or another frequently, rainy city.
 Even if your venue doesn’t offer an indoor option, they may have recommendations about how to create a backup celebration space.
 Chances are, if they’re in the wedding business, they’ve dealt with rain in the past and know how to make the most of it.

 If you’re planning on having an outdoor wedding, tents can be a fun and festive backup option in case of rain.
 To keep your wedding day from turning into a full-blown circus, make sure you keep in mind: